danomatika/ofxMidi/README.md

 Running the Example Project
 ---------------------------

-The example projects are in the ofxMidi/example-input/ or ofxMidi/example-output/ folders.
+The example projects are in the `ofxMidi/exampleInput`, `ofxMidi/exampleOutput`, & `ofxMidi/exampleIOS` folders.

 ### OSX